cooljeanius/LocalPorts/README.md

 Some of these ports are copied from the portfiles in the main version of MacPorts.
 If you use these, you could end up with broken portfiles shadowing the good ones.
+See bug [36951](https://trac.macports.org/ticket/36951) on the MacPorts Trac for further information.

 Port
 ====